haokunli/DataSci/Assignment-4/README.md

 #### Introduction

-This assignment is based on the example of the lecture **decision trees**.
+This assignment is based on the example of the lecture **Decision trees**.
 The objectives are: (a) to try some variations of the filters developed in the lecture, and (b) to explore a simple approach to the validation of a predictive model.

 #### Tasks